-The need for automating tasks on the Raspberry Pi doubles on the embedded systems field, especially in applications that require a minimal setup.
-In this tutorial, we are going to start programs automatically on boot or in regular time intervals on a Raspberry Pi using CRON.
+Starting programs automatically is extremely useful for Raspberry Pi projects.
+In this tutorial, we are going to start programs automatically on boot and at regular time intervals on a Raspberry Pi using Cron.

 What is Cron?

 Cron is the default task scheduler utility on Linux-based operating systems like the Raspberry Pi OS.
-It’s the perfect tool for our tutorial today as it can start programs and shell scripts on boot or at regular intervals.
-Cron is widely used in automating recurring tasks such as sending reports, updating daily weather, watering the plants, etc.
+It’s the perfect tool for this application as it can start programs and shell scripts on boot or at regular intervals.
+Cron is widely used in automating recurring tasks such as sending sensor data reports, updating the weather daily, watering the plants, etc.

 1. First, open the crontab using the command below.